eyuelberga/CryptoTrack/README.md

   </a>
 </p>

-Crypto Track helps you track your Cryptocurrencies and get instant email notification whenever they change.
+<p align="center">Crypto Track helps you track your Cryptocurrencies and get instant email notification whenever they change.</p>

 Cryptocurrency is a volatile asset with lots of ups and downs.
-Keeping up with the changes can lead to great gains.
-This tool helps to make this easy.
-By subscribing to market changes you want to track, CryptoTrack will send you periodic email notifications whevever there is a change.
+Keeping up with the changes can lead to great gains and this tool helps to make this easy.
+By subscribing to market changes you want to track, CryptoTrack will send you periodic email notifications whevever they change.

 ## Features